 How many nights

 3-5 Nights We had 3 but it didn't feel like quite enough because we arrived in the evening our first night.
 I would have preferred 1 more night.

-Santa Barbara Inn or the Spanish Garden Inn.
-It's tough to find moderately priced accommodations so I recommend booking as far in advance as possible to save $.
+It's tough to find moderately priced accommodations so I recommend booking as far in advance as possible to save money.
 Most of the really nice hotels are on the beach which is great, but it's a little farther from Downtown, so you'll need to decide if you'd rather be near the water or shopping and restaurants!

 Also be sure to check the Santa Barbara Calendar of Events: Santa Barbara offers arts, music and cultural events!
 The California Wine Festival was going on during our stay so were able to attend the first event!
 The theme was Spanish Nights, with Spanish food, wine and Flamenco dancers!